sdecoder/cassava-leaf-disease-classification/README.md

 [07/24/2022-23:00:20] [I] Explanations of the performance metrics are printed in the verbose logs.
 ```

-4. for the FP32 precision:
+4. for the FP32 throughput:

 ```shell
 trtexec --loadEngine=efficientnet_b4_ns.FP32.engine --batch=8192 --streams=8 --verbose --avgRuns=10